tverweij/KerioIpBlocker/README.md

 **Important** If you upgrade, you need to add a new traffic rule, see step 5 at the Configuration of the Kerio Firewall.

+Each blocked address will be blocked for 24 hours, or will be freed when the maximum count of addresses is exceeded; in that case the oldest blocked address will be unblocked.

 This software is build in the next generation of Visual Basic - RemObjects Mercury.